youngboy/engine-docs/source/auto-persisted-queries.md

 <h2 id="verify">Verify</h2>

 You can verify persisted queries configuration using any browser.
-The following examples assume Engine proxy is running at `localhost:8000/graphql`.
+The following examples assume your GraphQL endpoint with Engine enabled is running at `localhost:8000/graphql`.
 This example persists a dummy query of `{__typename}`, using its sha256 hash: `ecf4edb46db40b5132295c0291d62fb65d6759a9eedfa4d5d612dd5ec54a6b38`.